dexiio/dexi-java-app-sdk/README.md

 Payload: Map<String, Object>
 The configuration values of the component

-Output: Data according the output schema (or nothing of no output schema defined)
+Output: Data according the output schema (or nothing if no output schema defined)

 ```

 #### Component: Data Filter Endpoint
-Invocation request made specificly for the ```data-filter``` component type
+Invocation request made specifically for the ```data-filter``` component type

 ```
 Headers: